The 5 Features to Look for in a NoSQL Database

 It’s not that relational databases can’t scale, it’s that they can’t scale EASILY or CHEAPLY, and that’s because they’re built with a traditional master-slave architecture, which means scaling UP via bigger and bigger hardware servers as opposed to OUT or worse via sharding.
 Sharding means dividing a database into smaller chunks across multiple hardware servers instead of a single large server, and this leads to operational administration headaches.
 Instead, look for a NoSQL database with a masterless, peer-to-peer architecture with all nodes being the same.
 This allows easy scaling to adapt to the data volume and complexity of cloud applications.
 This scalabilty also improves performance, allowing for continuous availability and very high read/write speeds.

-Where relational databases require data to be put into tables and columns to be accesses and analyzed, the multi-model capabilities of NoSQL databases make them extremely flexible when it comes to handling data.
+Where relational databases require data to be put into tables and columns to be accessed and analyzed, the multi-model capabilities of NoSQL databases make them extremely flexible when it comes to handling data.
 They can easily process structured, semi-structured, and unstructured data, while relational databases, as stated previously, are designed to handle primarily structured data.

 Look for a NoSQL database that is designed to distribute data at global scale, meaning it can use multiple locations involving multiple data centers and/or cloud regions for write and read operations.
 Relational databases, in contrast, use a centralized application that is location-dependent (e.g. single location), especially for write operations.
 A key advantage of using a distributed database with a masterless architecture is that you can maintain continuous availability because data is distributed with multiple copies where it needs to be.